arathod02/docs/docs/blog/presence-design.md

 **Verdict:** We will use **Option 3 (TTL)** as the primary mechanism, potentially optimized by Option 2 (explicitly deleting the key on a clean logout to avoid the TTL wait).

----

-## Technology Selection: Redis vs. DynamoDB
+## Database Selection: Redis vs. DynamoDB

 We need a Key-Value store that handles massive write throughput.